expo/expo/docs/pages/guides/icons.md

 ## @expo/vector-icons

-This library is installed by default on the template project that get through `expo init` -- it is part of the `expo` package.
+This library is installed by default on the template project that get through `npx create-expo-app` -- it is part of the `expo` package.
 It includes popular icon sets and you can browse all of the icons using [icons.expo.fyi](https://icons.expo.fyi).

 <SnackInline label='Vector icons' dependencies={['@expo/vector-icons']}>